malteger/rnnoise_loader/README.md

-# Real-time Noise Suppression Loader for Pulseaudio
+# Real-time Noise Suppression Loader for PulseAudio

 Helper script to easily load or unload the
-[Real-time Noise Suppression Plugin](https://github.com/werman/noise-suppression-for-voice/) by [@werman](https://github.com/werman), written in bash.
+[Real-time Noise Suppression Plugin](https://github.com/werman/noise-suppression-for-voice/) by [@werman](https://github.com/werman) for PulseAudio, written in bash.

 ## Usage